 For those utilizing a portable oxygen concentrator, there are considerable benefits and significant freedom of mobility to be enjoyed.
-By following simple safety guidelines, POC usage is safe and secure, so get out there and enjoy your life with oxygen therapy.
+By following simple safety guidelines, POC usage is safe, so get out there and enjoy your life with oxygen therapy.

 Frequently Asked Questions: Portable Oxygen Concentrator Safety

 Many people have heard that there is an increased fire risk when oxygen is used, so it is only natural to wonder, “Is oxygen flammable?”
 Oxygen itself is not a flammable gas, but it does support combustion.
 This means that fires ignite and burn more easily, and hotter, in an oxygen-rich environment.
 In order to maintain a safe environment while using supplemental oxygen, it is important to adhere to safe practices.
 Never smoke near oxygen, and always stay at least 5-10 feet away from heat sources, sparks and open flames.
 Keep your portable oxygen concentrator in a well-ventilated area at all times to avoid creating an oxygen-rich environment.

 Why is smoking not permitted near an oxygen source?